-Stephens represented the Alaska Wilderness Recreation & Tourism Association on the Council's Board of Directors from March 1992 to January 2008, and the City of Valdez from January 2009 to February 2012.
+Stephens represented the Alaska Wilderness Recreation & Tourism Association on the board of directors from March 1992 to January 2008 and Valdez from January 2009 to February 2012.

 I had been involved long before we had an oil spill.
-We realized here in the Valdez area that we had problems not only at the terminal but also that we didn't have the oil spill response equipment or the prevention measures in place that we were promised during the right of way agreements that went on in the 60s and 70s.
+We realized here in the Valdez area that we had problems not only at the terminal but also that we didn't have the oil spill response equipment or the prevention measures in place that we were promised during the right of way agreements that went on in the '60s and '70s.

-I was the head of an ad hoc committee appointed by the mayor to look at both the negative and positive effects of the oil industry in Valdez.
-In February of 1989, we had just gone through quite a bad spill at the terminal on one of the tankers.
+I was the head of an ad hoc committee appointed by the mayor to look at both the negatives and positive effects of the oil industry in Valdez.
+In February of 1989 we had just gone through quite a bad spill at the terminal on one of the tankers.
 A lot of people thought they had done a great job at cleaning it up.
 Others, myself included, thought they hadn't.
 We knew then that if we had a big spill we were in trouble because they didn't have the equipment here.